 Moreover, the onboarding to kick-off timeline can be lengthy and process-oriented compared to other freelance platforms.

-Twago claims to be Europe’s largest platform for freelance work, with over 500,000 professionals and 175,000 projects on its website.
-It connects clients with experts in engineering, app development, writing, and online marketing.
+Twago positions itself as one of Europe's largest platforms for freelance work, connecting clients with over 500,000 professionals and hosting more than 175,000 projects on its website.
+The platform facilitates connections between clients and experts in various fields, including engineering, app development, writing, and online marketing.

 If there is a dispute regarding completing a task, the amount remains with Twago.
 However, some users complain that money can get stuck in escrow for an extended time, and the customer service team takes a long time to solve disputes.